statengeneraal/laws-markdown/verdrag/convention/on/international/trade/in/endangered/species/of/wild/fauna/and/etc/BWBV0003833/README.md

 2. Where a Management Authority of the State of export or reexport is satisfied that a specimen was acquired before the provisions of the present Convention applied to that specimen, the provisions of Articles III, IV and V shall not apply to that specimen where the Management Authority issues a certificate to that effect.
 3. The provisions of Articles III, IV and V shall not apply to specimens that are personal or household effects.
 This exemption shall not apply where:

-(a) in the case of specimens of a species included in Appendix I, they were acquired by the owner outside his State of usual residence, nd are being imported into that State; or
+(a) in the case of specimens of a species included in Appendix I, they were acquired by the owner outside his State of usual residence, and are being imported into that State; or

 (b) in the case of specimens of species included in Appendix II: